 Punk had such a unique look compared to the mass fashion trends of the decade it needs its own section.

 Punk makeup did not have to be applied with finesse or elegance.
 It was bold and anarchic, yet artistic.

-Lipstick (most likely red or black) was often applied as if on a roller coaster, creating a “smack in the mouth” look.
-When applied more carefully, it had a pointed look to the edges of the upper lip.
+Lipstick (most likely red or black) was often applied as if on a roller coaster, creating a ‘smack in the mouth’ look.
+The other popular look was to have pointed edges on the upper lip.

 Blusher (when used) looked like it was applied with a paint roller, leaving a bold stripe along the cheek bones.
 No blending, no soft edges and no apology.
 Other shapes were created with blusher, like a triangle from the temples down to the cheeks.
 Blusher wasn’t used to add a defined beauty to the cheeks.

 Foundation was used to create a pale base.

 Eyes were done with an exaggerated cat-eye shape or heavy flicks.
 Or the whole upper eye area was filled in with dark, bold colours and squared-off edges.
 Lines were also drawn out from the eyes and brows, creating geometric shapes.

 Some punk makeup may have looked as if it was done in a hurry, but it was applied deliberately and with care – and took as long as it needed for the look to be achieved.